quantshah/make-your-model-count/README.md

     - TensorFlow, NumPy, Matplotlib, Black, PyTest, H5py

 # Structure of the project
-#### The code for training and inference as a Python installable package
+#### The code for training and inference as a Python installable package.
     >> pip install -e mymodel

 ## Package structure